phpstan/phpstan-strict-rules/README.md

   * `array_keys` (3rd parameter; only if the 2nd parameter `$search_value` is provided)
   * `base64_decode` (2nd parameter)
 * Variables assigned in `while` loop condition and `for` loop initial assignment cannot be used after the loop.
+* Variables set in foreach that's always looped thanks to non-empty arrays cannot be used after the loop.
 * Types in `switch` condition and `case` value must match.
 PHP compares them loosely by default and that can lead to unexpected results.
 * Statically declared methods are called statically.
 * Disallow `empty()` - it's a very loose comparison (see [manual](https://php.net/empty)), it's recommended to use more strict one.